 If I am enrolled in Part D, will I still use my CRDP Card?

-your pharmacist to bill your Part D plan first, and bill CRDP second.
-It will
+pharmacist to bill your Part D plan first, and bill CRDP second.
+It will also

-your pharmacist that you are entitled to all of the drugs that are
+tell your pharmacist that you are entitled to all of the drugs that are

 Will my co-payments be higher with CRDP and Medicare Part D?

-lower out-of-pocket expense for drugs not covered by CRDP.
-In order to
+out-of-pocket expense for drugs not covered by CRDP.
+In order to maximize your

 Suppose my Part D plan charges lower co-payments than CRDP.
 What